The Best Cajon in 2020 and Beyond

 There are over 350 cajon builders on the planet, most have several models.
-Yet when you look over many cajon reviews you'll see the same manufacturers (and their subsidiaries), over and over.
+There are over 50 cajon makers in the USA alone.
+Yet when you look over many cajon reviews you'll see the same manufacturers (and their subsidiaries and 'partners'), over and over.
 Where are all the others?
-Well... lets just say that complete objectivity might be compromised and that one should consider the possibility that some of these 'unsponsored reviews' might better be classified as 'advertising'.
-Plus, until some millionaire cajon enthusiast starts a "Museum of the Cajon" and accumulates examples from all 350 plus manufactures in one place, it seems quite difficult and expensive to objectively evaluate them all.
-Even with qualifiers added, such as 'the best cajon for your money' it's a confounding task.
-I'm not going to tell you which cajon to buy, I'm going to suggest how you approach finding the best cajon for you in your area.
+Well... lets just say that complete objectivity might be compromised and that one should consider the possibility that some of these 'un-sponsored reviews' might better be classified as 'paid advertising'.
+Rather than importing a manufactured cajon, contribute to your local economy without shipping a plywood box full of air half-way around the globe.
+Somewhere near you a local cajon maker is hand crafting awesome instruments.
+Here's how you find them:

 1. Start with the country lists in www.CajonsMadeIn.com.
 Find your country and look at each manufacturer.
 Look at their website, social media pages and videos.
 Message or call the manufacturers who look good to you.
 Tell them about the kinds of music you play, your height and weight and sitting style.
 Direct contact with cajon builders should make your search process interesting, informative and fun.
 Contact with cajon builders is also a great way to connect with the local music community.
 Using this method your search may end quickly.